saisri27/qranalysis/_projects/Quantile_Regression.md

 Quantile Regression:

-High cost patients in 90<sup>th</sup> quantile for instance, BMI has a stronger effect.
-And now we are upgraded from one line trend to have the quantile estimate( e.g 25%, 75%).
+For high-cost patients in the 90<sup>th</sup> quantile, BMI has a stronger effect.
+At this point, we’ve moved beyond a single trend line to include multiple quantile estimates (for example, the 25% and 75% levels).

-Since both OLS and Quantile Regression are deterministic, meaning that we will always get the same estimates even adding new data.
-So still, we don’t know how uncertain we are.
-The magic with Bayesian Quantile Regression is that it turns deterministic to probabilistic.
-It says “since we don’t know about the true $\beta$.
-We should treat beta as a random variable!”
-This is where the introducing our belief part comes into play.
-And it also allows us to update our belief after getting more evidences.
+Both OLS and Quantile Regression are deterministic, meaning they always produce the same estimates even when new data is added.
+This means we still don’t know how uncertain our estimates are.
+The magic of Bayesian Quantile Regression is that it transforms a deterministic process into a probabilistic one.
+It says, “Since we don’t know the true value of $\beta$, we should treat $\beta$ as a random variable!”
+This is where introducing our prior beliefs comes into play — and it also allows us to update those beliefs as we obtain more evidence.

 Bayesian Quantile Regression: